-Profit sharing refers to monetary benefits offer to the employees by the employer apart from salary and bonuses.
-They are a form of incentives given to employees either directly or perhaps indirectly, depending upon the profits made by the respective company.
+Profit sharing refers to monetary benefits offered to the employees by the employer apart from salary and bonuses.
+They are a form of incentives given to employees either directly or indirectly, depending upon the profits made by the respective company.
 The profit can be shared in the form of bonds, stocks or cash, which can be given at the time of retirement.

 Profit sharing is a gesture extended by the company to make the employee feel that he or she is also part of the company.
-Any employee who is well taken care of will perform better.
+An employee who is well taken care of will perform better.
 His or her motivation to work will be higher.

 Advantages of profit sharing

-- Increases commitment to the organization among the employees.
+- It increases commitment to the organization.

 - Employee can identify with the company.
 He or she will feel part of it.

 - Bridges the gap between the employee and employer.